Comments, Questions, and Internet Links

 The Aurora Borealis is only rarely seen at latitudes below 35 degrees.
 The Observatory is at 30 degrees north, so seeing the aurorae here is quite rare ... happening perhaps only a half of a dozen times every solar cycle (approx. 11 years.)
 Typically, solar and geomagnetic activity must be at an extreme maximum for us to see any activity at all and is difficult to predict at best.
 An excellent resource for learning more about such activity is the NASA supported site called SpaceWeather.com.

-Star Party attendance varies throughout the year.
+Star Party attendance varies throughout the year, but 300-500 visitors is not unusual in the high season.
 Please see the Star Party averages page for more information on this subject.

-The Visitors Center operations do not receive direct funding from either the Observatory or the University but we do offer a small discount to our UT colleagues with a current valid UT ID.
-To receive this discount, simply enter any passes for CURRENT UT students, staff, or faculty under the "Military/Senior(65+)" category in the reservations section of your program of interest.
+The Visitors Center offers a discount to current UT students, staff, and faculty with a current valid UT ID.
+To receive this discount, request passes for CURRENT UT students, staff, or faculty under the "Military/Senior(65+)" category in the reservations section of your program of interest.

 When an astronomer does research with a large telescope, the majority of the time, they're not using cameras to produce a pretty picture that would be suitable for displaying on a screen at the Visitors Center or on your computer at home.
-70-80% of the time, astronomers at McDonald (and most observatories) are using the technique of spectroscopy ... splitting the light of an astronomical object up into its component colors and carefully analyzing that spectrum.
-There is a tremendous wealth of information packed in the light from these objects that spectroscopy and other techniques allow the astronomers to access.
-Unfortunately, that information is not readily accessible in its raw, unprocessed, and unanalyzed form.
-So, it's not the sort of information from which any conclusions can be drawn.
-There would be essentially nothing to be gained from sending a raw feed of information to the Center from the research telescopes for the purposes of viewing at a Star Party or online.
+80% of the time, astronomers at McDonald are using spectroscopy ... splitting the light of an astronomical object up into its component colors and carefully analyzing that spectrum.
+The telescopes are generally used to produce large data sets.

-There are several problems with this idea.
-First, if you want to see views of astronomical objects on a screen, there are any number of websites (Astronomy Picture of the Day would be a great place to start) you can browse from the comfort of your own home to see great images and read explanations of what the image is about.
-The point of coming all the way out to a Star Party at the Visitors Center is to have the opportunity to actually view through large telescopes under clear skies.
-There aren't that many places where that's possible .. particularly where one can have access to some of the darkest skies in the country.
-Producing a live image of an astronomical object on a screen is also a LOT harder than it may sound.
-It takes highly sensitive (expensive) cameras to capture the faint light of, say, a distant galaxy.
+We beleive there are other sources of viewing astronomical features online.
+Star Parties and other events hosted at the Visitors Center provide an opportunity to view features through large telescopes under clear dark skies.
+There aren't that many places where that's possible.
+Producing a live image of an astronomical object on a screen requires highly sensitive (and very expensive) cameras to capture the faint light of, say, a distant galaxy.
 While there are cameras that can do this ... albeit with exposure times of many seconds so the view is not, technically, "live" ... the images that are produced with such devices are generally nowhere near the quality of the images that are produced by cameras that take many minutes to hours of exposure time and a great deal of image-processing work.
-And, again, we're back to the question of why drive all the way out to the Observatory to see an image on a screen that you could see at home?
 The human eye, under dark conditions and allowed to fully dark-adapted, is exquisitely sensitive to light and is capable of seeing subtleties of intensity and structure that are lost in video images.
 We find that most of our visitors want to view directly through our telescopes, so that's what we do.
-Additionally, if we ask our visitors to look at an illuminated screen for, say, 15 or 20 minutes while we discuss various objects on the screen, even turning the display to low intensity levels would be enough to severely impact their dark-adaptation and would potentially ruin their views of objects through other telescopes.